90 Day Parts Warranty Guarantee

 If your car is louder than normal, it’s most likely not the engine.
 The problem is in the exhaust system, which is connected to, but distinct from, the engine.
 Usually, it’s the muffler or catalytic converter causing the loud noises.

 Either one can degrade over time and require replacing.
-There are also a number of gaskets and seals which may have broken or ruptured and need to be fixed.
+There are also several gaskets and seals that may have broken or ruptured and need to be fixed.
 Check for any damaged gaskets and replace any you see requiring repairs.
-A good mechanic can really help determine exactly what is causing the noise.
+A good mechanic can help determine exactly what is causing the noise.

-You can actually get OEM replacement parts for most cars from our salavage yard.
+You can get OEM replacement parts for most cars from our salvage yard.
 We even sell complete engines, if you'd rather swap out a high milage engine with a newer one.
 We stock many makes and models, letting you find exactly the right part for your vehicle.

 5. Oil Puddle Under Parked Car